-Never afraid to stand up for modern families, you will regularly see us in the media campaigning for change, including on the Radio 4 Today Programme, Woman's Hour, national news and all the UK's major newspapers - see our media area for more.
-We also speak at leading debates and conferences in the UK and internationally, including at the House of Lords and together with speakers such as Supreme Court Justice Baroness Hale and the Bishop of Oxford Lord Richard Harries.
+We are regular media voices championing progressive reform for LGBT+ families, surrogacy, assisted reproduction and trans rights, including on the Radio 4 Today Programme, Woman's Hour, national and international news and all the UK's major newspapers - see our media area for more.
+We also speak at debates and conferences in the UK and internationally, including at the House of Lords and together with speakers such as Supreme Court Justice Baroness Hale and the Bishop of Oxford Lord Richard Harries.

-We work with various charities which support modern families.
-We have advised Stonewall (including helping to author its guides for lesbian and gay parents), and other LGBT charities.
+We have supported Stonewall (including helping to author their guides for lesbian and gay parents), Mermaids and other prominent LGBT charities.
 Helen is a member of the HFEA’s National Donation Strategy Group and a former trustee of the National Gamete Donation Trust.
-Natalie is a former trustee of Fertility Network UK and a member of the Donor Conception Network.
+Natalie is a former trustee of Fertility Network UK and is a member of the Donor Conception Network.

 2018 - Gender recognition reform

-We campaigned in favour of better to law to enable transgender and non-binary people to change their birth certificates through a modern process of self-identification, including contributing to the government consultation, being interviewed on Radio 4 Woman’s Hour and writing for the media.
+We campaigned (and continue to campaign) for law enabling transgender and non-binary people to change their birth certificates through a modern process of self-identification.
+We gave evidence to the government consultation, and were interviewed on Radio 4 Woman’s Hour as a voice supporting trans rights.

 2015 - Maternity leave rights for surrogacy